DynaConF: Dynamic Forecasting of Non-Stationary Time Series

 \paragraph{Experimental Setup}

-For univariate data (AR(1) -- Flip/Sin/Dynamic), we compare our approach with the two univariate baselines DeepAR and DeepSSM.
-For multivariate data (VAR(1) -- Dynamic), most baselines are redundant because their focus is on better observation models, while the underlying temporal backbone is similar.
+For univariate data (AR(1)--Flip/Sin/Dynamic), we compare our approach with the univariate baselines DeepAR and DeepSSM.
+For multivariate data (VAR(1)--Dynamic), most baselines are redundant because their focus is on better observation models, while the underlying temporal backbone is similar.
 Since our synthetic observation distributions are simple, we compare with two model families that differ in their temporal backbone: DeepVAR (RNN backbone) and TransformerMAF (Transformer backbone).
-We use a context window size of $200$ to give the model access to the information needed to infer the current parameter of the true conditional distribution.
-We tried increasing the window size to $500$ on VAR(1) -- Dynamic but did not see performance improvements.
+We use a lookback window size of $200$ to give the models access to the information needed to infer the current parameter of the true conditional distribution.
+We tried increasing the window size to $500$ on VAR(1)--Dynamic but did not see performance improvements.
 We also removed the unnecessary default input features of these models to prevent overfitting.
-For details of the setup, please see Appendix~\ref{sec:expDetail}.
-DynaConF is trained with the autoregressive posterior.
+Further details about our setup can be found in Appendix~\ref{sec:synth:details}.

 For evaluation we use a rolling-window approach with a window size of $10$ steps.
 The final evaluation metrics are the aggregated results from all $100$ test windows.
-For univariate data we report the continuous ranked probability score (CRPS)~\citep{matheson1976Scoring}, a commonly used score to measure how close the predicted distribution is to the true distribution.
-For multivariate data we also report $\textrm{CRPS}_{\Sigma}$, a popular variant of CRPS for multivariate distributions~\citep{salinas2019Highdimensional,rasul2021Autoregressive,rasul2021Multivariate}.
-Additional results, including an evaluation based on mean squared error (MSE), can be found in the Appendix~\ref{sec:additionalResults}.
+We report the mean squared error (MSE) and continuous ranked probability score (CRPS)~\citep{matheson1976Scoring}, a commonly used score to measure how close the predicted distribution is to the true distribution (see Appendix~\ref{sec:eval:details} for details).
+Full results including standard deviations can be found in the Appendix~\ref{sec:additionalResults}.
 In all cases lower values indicate better performance.

 \paragraph{Results}